DSR-RHIT/creating-reproducible-reports/pages/003_workshop-agenda.md

 ### Session 2

-To get the most out of the second session, complete the sample report tutorial before the second session.
+To get the most out of the second session, complete as much of the self-paced tutorial as you can.

 |  time|     | activity                       |     | format          |
 |-----:|-----|:-------------------------------|-----|:----------------|